70: No Such Thing As A Rat Multiborg

 But you used to have wafer irons, which in French were called moule à blis, and they had biblical scenes on them.

-Interesting thing about communion wafers is that Catholics at least do this.
+Interesting thing about um communion wafers is Catholics at least do this.

-And the reason that they did that is to stop people from stealing them because people used to get them in their hands, pretend to put them in their mouths, and then take them home.
+Um you would go up and they would put the uh wafer directly into your mouth and the reason that they did that is to stop people from stealing them because people used to get them in their hands, pretend to put them in their mouths and then take them home and they would do like um magic incantations with them or sprinkle them on the crops to make them grow better or if someone's got to be able to do it.

-Well, speaking of untrustworthiness, which I guess that speaks to, waferers, which are people who sold waffles or wafers in the 16th, 17th century, were apparently notoriously untrustworthy.
+Well, speaking of untrustworthiness, which I guess that speaks to, waferers, which are people who sold waffles or wafers in the sixteenth, seventeenth century, were apparently notoriously untrustworthy.

 So, as well as being untrustworthy, I think they were quite violent waferers, or oubliers, as they were, as you said, they were called in France, and they kept on getting into fights with each other when they were selling too close to one another.